 What is the situation on the ground in Gaza?

-A temporary ceasefire is currently in place after nearly 500 days of destruction and death at the hands of Israel.
-As of March 6 2025, over 48,346 Palestinians have been killed, 111,759 injured, and 1.9 million displaced in the Gaza Strip.
+This comes after months of attacks against Palestinians and a blockade of humanitarian aid into Gaza, even after the “ceasefire” began on January 19, 2025.
+As of March 20, 2025, over 61,700 Palestinians have been killed, 111,759 injured, and 1.9 million displaced in the Gaza Strip.

-Islamic Relief teams are actively assessing the situation on the ground and scaling up efforts to address urgent needs.
-The ceasefire is a step forward, but it is not a resolution.
-It’s the beginning of a long process to rebuild lives and restore hope.
+Islamic Relief teams are actively assessing the situation on the ground and scaling up efforts to address urgent needs, including medical support, emergency food, and clean water.

 What are the urgent needs in Gaza at the moment?